Oreoz/ember-konami-code/README.md

 Once your user enters the infamous code, your action will be called.

 _Important Note_: The component must be rendered in order for the action to be called.
-So if you want to temporarily disable the awesomeness, simple remove the component from the DOM.
+So if you want to temporarily disable the awesomeness, simply remove the component from the DOM.

 ## Contributions